shiyuanhai/htmltocomponent/README.md

 # htmltocomponent
-A command line tool which converts html file to a component
+A command line tool which converts html partial file to a component(React for now).

 ## Installation